Ullar-Kask/Udacity-DRLND/p1/Report.md

 ### Learning Algorithm

-Reinforcement learning tends to to unstable when neural networks are used to represent the action values.
+Reinforcement learning tends to be unstable when neural networks are used to represent the action values.
 To overcome these instabilities the following two techniques are used in the project:
 - Experience Replay
 - Fixed Q-Targets